POWERFULMOVES/PMOVES-pinokio/CRUSH.md

    ```bash
    python3 -m pmoves.tools.mini_cli bootstrap --accept-defaults
    ```
-   The command copies the refreshed provisioning PR pack (`pmoves/pmoves_provisioning_pr_pack/`) into `CATACLYSM_STUDIOS_INC/PMOVES-PROVISIONS/`, including the new `scripts/install/wizard.{sh,ps1}` flow for bring-up across Windows and Linux hosts.
+   The command curates the provisioning bundle (GPU compose profile, install wizard, Proxmox bootstrap helper, and README) directly from the repo into `CATACLYSM_STUDIOS_INC/PMOVES-PROVISIONS/`.
 Pass `--registry`/`--service` if you need to scope the bootstrap or `--output` to stage the bundle somewhere else.
 4. Generate the PMOVES opinionated `crush.json`:
    ```bash
    python3 -m pmoves.tools.mini_cli crush setup